Dqmino/DeepwokenExporter4R/README.md

 # Usage:

 1. Copy the ingame export text (Click tab while ingame, then click the button in the bottom right of the attributs menu) and MAKE SURE you copied all of it.
-2. Paste it into the command line
+2. Paste it into a text file
+3. Write the file's name in the app (the full path)
-3. Done!
+4. Done!